Mesothelioma Symptoms

 • Coughing up blood

-• Lumps beneath chest wall
+• Lumps beneath the chest wall

 • Rib pain